 What a delight – a serious, deeply researched and academic work by a perceptive author with a fascinating ‘story’ line supported by a huge bibliography and extensive notes and references.

 Robert Gerwarth studied history in Berlin and Oxford.

 He is both an established author and Professor of History at University College, Dublin.
-(Which during the Easter Rising proved to be the only ‘British’ university to come under attack during the Great War).

 As the author notes, ‘November 1918 has a special resonance and place in German history’.
 His great skill is explaining this resonance and the complex consequences of losing a war, the Kaiser, major food shortages, a hostile and threatening military and left– and right–wing political opinions at home.
 To this must be added geopolitical influences and consequences for Germany after the armistice.
 Even in the spring of 1918 the leaders of the German Army believed they could win the war – even if many in the ranks and at home demurred.
 From a modern viewpoint, whilst Wilson’s 14 points certainly influenced Germany’s late acceptance of the Armistice, at Versailles, Germany – its soldiers, politicians and the public – judged the reparations dictated as crippling, unfair and harsh.

 Regardless, they were less so than the terms Germany had imposed on France after the Franco Prussian War or on Russia by the Treaty of Brest–Litovsk.
 Gerwarth convincingly reveals the length and breadth of Germany’s military defeat and the toxic political imbalance it created – including naval mutiny and the Kaiser’s decision to cut and run from his nation and responsibilities.
 German morale, military and civilian, had reached an all–time low in the period leading to the Armistice.